superDoss/IronSource-challenge-s3/readme.md

-To run the project use `npm install` and `npm run` you can then access the server via port 8000.
+To run the project use `npm install` and `npm start` you can then access the server via port localhost:8000

 Also tests are avaliable `npm test`;